omarkmu/pz-omichat/docs/sandbox-options/chat-formats.md

 The format used for local `/whisper` messages in chat.

-If populated, the vanilla `/whisper` is changed to `/pm`, and `/whisper` is modified to act as local chat which doesn't attract zombies and has a very short range.
+If populated, the vanilla `/whisper` is changed to `/pm`, and `/whisper` is modified to act as local chat with a very short range.
 If blank, local whisper will be disabled and the vanilla `/whisper` will not be renamed.

 **Tokens:**